It's Easy, Rider: 9 Tips How To Sell More Motorcycles

 7. New marketing has to include YouTube videos of people enjoying their bikes and dealer events.

-8. Where are their programs to attract women riders or first-timers?
+8. Do programs exist to attract women riders or first-timers?
 Dealers could offer to pay for new riders’ classes in a rebate on their vehicle.

 9. Finally, no matter what product you sell, if you have a bunch of salespeople who continue to bemoan how no one is buying, give them sales training, but if they can’t cut it, replace them - even if its your husband.